HL7/US-Core/input/intro-notes/StructureDefinition-us-core-blood-pressure-intro.md

 **Profile specific implementation guidance:**

 - See the implementation guidance section for the [US Core Vital Signs Profile]
-- An Observation without a systolic or diastolic result value, **SHALL** include a reason why the data is absent in 'Observation.component.dataAbsentReason'
+- An Observation without a systolic or diastolic result value, **SHALL** include a reason why the data is absent in `Observation.component.dataAbsentReason`

 ### Examples